cteerara/GraphMCMC/README.md

 const mh = require(".PATH/GraphMCMC/lib/MetropolisHasting_mod.js");
 const io = require(".PATH/GraphMCMC/lib/IO.js");
 ```
 Then call the functions in the modules elaborated below.
+See the script in GraphMCMC/example/ for an example of usage.

 ## Modules
 * ### State_mod